WhereSoftwareGoesToDie/retcon/docs/data-source.md

 The data source must exit with status 2 if the requested data item does not exist in the external system.

+The data source must exit with status 3 if the requested data item does exist but could not be read.

 ### Update